 Fluid Dynamics (FD) Department >>Department Members

-The mission of the Fluid Dynamics (FD) Department is to develop novel computational methods and techniques for various fluid flow phenomena to help the advancement of Science and Technology, as well as to help industry at large to develop new technological solutions.
+The mission of the Fluid Dynamics (FD) Department is to develop novel computational methods and techniques for various fluid related phenomena to help the advancement of Science and Technology, as well as to help industry at large to develop new technological solutions.

 The following research areas form the core focus of our Capability Groups:

-Our research focuses are:
+Our research foci are:

 - Multi-scale, multi-physics modeling